CraigTreptow/rayz/README.md

 - [ ] Generate new project
 - [ ] Set up CI/build pipeline

+## Grid

+The canvas is a grid of pixels.
+The grid is defined by the number of rows and columns.
+The rows are the Y axis and the columns are the X axis.
+The origin is the top left corner of the grid.
+The X axis increases to the right and the Y axis increases down.:

+0  1  2  3 ...
+C
+1
+2
+3
+.
+.
+.
+R

 ## Chapter 1

 A projectile is shot and the position is reported until it hits the ground.